 But no, he was just telling people he had no idea.
 And you know, spinning it whichever way he wanted.

-That’s just, no!
+Well, why would you put yourself in counseling with someone like that?
 If they can’t be truthful, there’s no chance that counseling is actually going to work.

 So we didn’t end up doing that but it was something we considered until we saw that was not going to be something that was going to work for sorting things out with my parents.

-Protecting kids from toxic family
+Protecting kids from toxic grandparents

-Inappropriate behaviors
+Inappropriate behaviors with young children

 My experience with parentification